Exploravis/exploravis-infra/README.md

 - [x] Teleport with github SSO

 # Prerequisits
-- You need an azure account(auth through the cli `az login`, or create a principal and save the tokens)
+- A working Azure subscription
-- create a vault called `wasp-vault` in your az account
+- Azure key-vault `wasp-vault`
-- optional: terraform cloud account for remote state managment
+- Terraform cloud account for remote state managment

 # How to setup
 **1.** create `terraform.tfvars` in `terraform/` with your desired configs: